developerpiru/TRACS/README.md

 If you are using a Linux server, chances are it is currently only configured for ssh\terminal access.
 Since TRACS is a GUI program, it is critical that you have an X window system setup on your Linux server. **If you already have this setup and you can connect to the Linux desktop using VNC, you can skip this part and proceed to the instructions for installing TRACS natively.**

-## Automatically install up VNC server on Ubuntu (may also work for Mac OS but untested)
+## Automatically install VNC server on Ubuntu (may also work for Mac OS but untested)

 We have now created a bash shell script that will configure your Linux server with a GUI desktop.
 Follow the instructions below to do this automatically.